rubyworks/rubytest-cli/README.md

 then either `Testfile` or `.test` can be also be used instead.
 All of these locations are supported simply because no one configuration convention has taken a solid hold in the Ruby community.
 However, we highly recommend using `etc/test.rb`.
-In the end that seems like the best overall convention (and beleive me, I've analyized the hell out of every option!).
+In the end that seems like the best overall convention.

 ## Copyrights